jeremyBanks/database/docs/rfcs/0003-initial.md

 interface even though they're not present in the driver interface yet.
 This is because they're not supported by one of the driver's we're currently working with (`deno-sqlite`), so we're going to just provide our shim implementation for now.
-We'll add an optional driver interface for preparing statements in the future.
+We'll add an optional interface for supporting drivers in the future.

 ## Cancellation, Timeouts, Context